difi/vefa-esubmission/README.md

 Furthermore, the `java` command must be available.

+### Create ASiC archive based on the contents of SBDH

+Creates a sample ASiC archive containing the test documents provided in this implementation.
+The signature is created using the supplied test certificates.

+    java-jar vefa-innlevering.jar -sbdh test -keystore test

+The sbdh file is included as part of the signed contents of the ASiC archive.

 ### Creating a single ASiC archive using the supplied test resources
 `vefa-innlevering` comes with some test files and a test certificate and henceforth, we courteously supply you with the ability to create test messages: